Last Modified: 19 Aug 2015

 Days 19-21 Kashgar

 We arrive into Kashgar Early in the morning.
 There is free to explore and we visit the animal market just outside of town and then the famous Kashgar Sunday Bazaar.
 You will have plenty of free time to explore the town, perhaps heading off to the main landmark of the town, the Id Kah Mosque and its surrounding square.
 Accommodation is in a comfortable hotel.

 The last day here is departure day.
 There are no activities planned and you may depart at any time.

 Hotel (3 nts)

 Day 22 Karakol

-This morning there will be a quick pre-departure meeting in order to explain the next 6 days and collect the next part of your kitty.
+For those of you are continuing to Kyrgyzstan there will be quick pre-departure meeting in order to explain the next 6 days and collect kitty.

-We then set off on a stunning journey along the Karakoram highway towards Lake Karakol.
-This stunning lake and its surrounding mountains are a highlight on this short trip.
-We camp overnight if conditions allow.
+We then set off on a stunning journey along the Karakoram highway, our destination is Lake Karakul.
+This beautiful lake and its surrounding mountains are a highlight on this short trip.
+We will camp overnight if conditions allow.

 Day 23 Kashgar